jandresval/blue-green-with-k8s/README.md

     kubectl get deployments
     ```
     > You should see:
-    > - `backend`
+    > - `b-g-backend    1/1     1`
-    > - `frontend`
+    > - `b-g-frontend   1/1     1`
-    > - `mariadb`
+    > - `b-g-mariadb    1/1     1`

 ## Local Kubernetes Deployment Verification
-Ckeck the API deployment: `curl http://localhost:30001/greeting`
+Check the API deployment: `curl http://localhost:30001/greeting`
 Access the full application: `http://localhost:30002`

 ## Local Kubernetes Cleanup
 Run the following commands to dispose of created services:

 1. Delete the MariaDB deployment:
     ```
-    kubectl delete -f ./db/mariadb-deployment.yaml
+    kubectl delete -f ./deployments/local/db.yaml
     ```
 2. Delete the backend deployment:
     ```
-    kubectl delete -f ./k8s-local/local-backend-deployment.yaml
+    kubectl delete -f ./deployments/local/backend.yaml
     ```
 3. Delete the frontend deployment:
     ```
-    kubectl delete -f ./k8s-local/local-frontend-deployment.yaml
+    kubectl delete -f ./deployments/local/frontend.yaml
     ```

 # Automated Script Deployment
-1. Run the eployment script:
+1. Run the deployment script:
    ```
    .\deploy-app.sh
    ```

    This script performs the following steps:
-   > Builds `backend` and `frontend` Docker images with a random tag.
+   > Builds `b-g-backend` and `b-g-frontend` Docker images with a random tag.
    > Deploys MariaDB.
-   > Deploys the `backend` to Kubernetes with the random tag.
+   > Deploys the `b-g-backend` to Kubernetes with the random tag.
-   > Deploys the `frontend` to Kubernetes with the random tag.
+   > Deploys the `b-g-frontend` to Kubernetes with the random tag.
    > Displays the deployment status of all components.

-   after deployment, you should see:
+    after deployment, You should see:
-   > - `backend`
+    > - `b-g-backend    1/1     1`
-   > - `frontend`
+    > - `b-g-frontend   1/1     1`
-   > - `mariadb`
+    > - `b-g-mariadb    1/1     1`

 ## Local Kubernetes Deployment Verification
 Check the API deployment: `curl http://localhost:30001/greeting`